 In this study, we use radiance measurements of the Atmospheric Infrared Sounder (AIRS) (Aumann et al., 2003; Chahine et al., 2006) to detect gravity waves in the polar lower stratosphere.
-AIRS is one of six instruments aboard the National cover the wavelength range from 3.74 to 15.4 μ m in three bands.
+AIRS is one of six instruments aboard the National Aeronautics and Space Administration's (NASA's) Aqua satellite.
+Aqua was launched in May 2002 and is the first satellite in NASA's "A-Train" constellation of satellites.
+Aqua operates in a nearly polar, sun-synchronous orbit (705 km altitude, 100 min period, 98.2° inclination).
+AIRS measures about 2.9 million infrared nadir and sub-limb spectra per day.
+Spectral measurements cover the wavelength range from 3.74 to 15.4 $\mu$ m in three bands.
 Noise varies between 0.07 and 0.7 K at 250 K scene temperature.
 AIRS performs across-track scans, covering 1780 km distance on the ground and consisting of 90 footprints each.
-The footprint size of AIRS varies between 14 x 14 km2 at nadir and 42 x 21 km2 at the scan extremes.
+The footprint size of AIRS varies between 14 × 14 km at nadir and 42 × 21 km at the scan extremes.
 Due to its measurement geometry AIRS is capable of detecting gravity waves with short horizontal and long vertical wavelengths.